nafarinha/cc_w03_d02_crud_quiz/hw_crud_quiz_answers.md

 >Q9.
 Why do we use prepared statements when performing database operations?

 Prepared statements offer the ability to optimize performance.
-They allow to separate the code from the data, by first sending the former (e.g. `.prepare()`) to the db server, taking placeholders instead of the data, and a second request will send the actual data (e.g. `.exec_prepared()`).
+They allow to separate the code from the data, by first sending the former (e.g. `.prepare()`) to the db server, taking placeholders/bind parameters instead of the data, and a second request will send the actual data (e.g. `.exec_prepared()`).
 Besides performance benefits, they also prevent SQL injection attacks.

 ## Extension Questions